worldline/vuejs-training/docs/tooling/README.md

 ### Node.js

+Node is the current go-to platform when it comes to front-end development tooling and ecosystem.

 Install [Node.js](https://nodejs.org/) (preferably latest stable version).
 You can use [nvm](https://github.com/creationix/nvm) if you need to manage different versions of Node.js on your local machine.

 ### Visual Studio Code and Vetur/Volar